Joyas de Panama: The Revival of Panama's Premium Cigar Heritage and Cultural Legacy in Volcanic Coclé

 Where is Panama's main tobacco growing region?

-How long has Panama been producing cigars?
+How long has Panama been producing premium cigars?

 What is the cost of living like in Panama's tobacco regions?